jgndev/posts/five-core-tech-skills-2025.md

 ## Conclusion

 Learning Linux, Networking, Containers, Python, and Web Servers in your homelab is your ticket to a thriving tech career in 2025.
-These core skills open doors to many tech roles including Cloud, DevOps, Cybersecurity, and Development, all while letting you experiment on a budget.
+These core skills open doors to many tech roles including Cloud, DevOps, Cybersecurity, and Development, and you can do it for free.

 Ready to get started?
 Grab an old laptop, install Ubuntu, and try running a Docker container today.